tridactyl/tridactyl/src/static/newtab.md

 - `/` — open the find search box.
 - `A` — bookmark the current page
 - `b` — bring up a list of open tabs in the current window.
 - `s` — if you want to search for something that looks like a domain name or URL.
 - `gi` — scroll to and focus the last-used input on the page.
 - `gr` — open Firefox reader mode (note: Tridactyl will not work in this mode).
 - Bind your own commands with, e.g., `:bind J tabprev`.
 Type `:help bind` to see help on custom binds.
 - `yy` — copy the current page URL to your clipboard.
 - `[[`/`]]` — navigate forward/backward though paginated pages.
 - `ZZ` — close all tabs and windows, but it will only "save" them if your about:preferences are set to "show your tabs and windows from last time".
-- [`:help hint`][help-hint] to see all the other useful hint modes (this is the `f` magic. :).
+- [`:help hint`][help-hint] to see all the other useful hint modes (this is the `f` magic. :) ).

-## Pay attention to the following:
+## Important limitations due to WebExtensions

 - Do not try to navigate to any about:\* pages using `:open` as it will fail silently.
 - Firefox will not load Tridactyl on addons.mozilla.org, about:\*, some file:\* URIs, view-source:\*, or data:\*.
 On these pages Ctrl-L (or F6), Ctrl-Tab and Ctrl-W are your escape hatches.
 - Tridactyl does not currently support changing/hiding the Firefox GUI, but you can do it yourself by changing your userChrome.
 There is an example file available on our repository [[2]].
+- Tridactyl cannot capture key presses until web pages are loaded.
+You can use `:reloadall` to reload all tabs to make life more bearable, or flip `browser.sessionstore.restore_tabs_lazily` to false in `about:config`.

 ## Why do I see this here?

 Tridactyl overrides your newtab page because it cannot insert its content script on the default about:newtab.
 Without the content script, our shortcuts won't work, even if you're just passing through the page.
 We're working with Firefox on improvements to the WebExtension APIs that will remove this restriction.

+### How can I get rid of it?

+- `:set newtab [URL]`
+    - If you just want a blank page, you can use `set newtab data:text/html, <html style="background:white"></html>`.
+You can replace "white" with any CSS colour of your choosing.
+- `d`, Alt-F4, Ctrl-W and other such jokes.

-## FAQ?
+## FAQ

 You have more questions?
-Have a look at our [FAQ][faq-link]!
+Have a look at our [FAQ][faq-link].

 [1]: https://github.com/cmcaine/tridactyl/issues
 [2]: https://github.com/cmcaine/tridactyl/blob/master/src/static/userChrome-minimal.css